ugliara-fellipe/weblog.staticgen/.github/README.md

 for details on our code of conduct, and the process for submitting pull requests.

 ## License
-Copyright (c) 2020, Fellipe Augusto Ugliara
+Copyright 2020 Fellipe Augusto Ugliara

 Use of this source code is governed by an ISC license that can be found in the LICENSE file at https://github.com/ugliara-fellipe/weblog.staticgen